Dollar steadies near seven-week lows as interest rates hold

 “There really isn’t a strong catalyst in either direction this month to really break us out of ranges,” Mazen said.

-Some encouragement for euro came from the announcement that the European Union has secured an additional 100 million doses of the COVID-19 vaccine produced by BioNTech (22UAy.DE) and Pfizer (PFE.N). read more
+Some encouragement for euro came from the announcement that the European Union has secured an additional 100 million doses of the COVID-19 vaccine produced by BioNTech and Pfizer.

 The vaccination news suggests that the pace of Europe’s recovery from the pandemic will begin to catch up with the United States and its story of faster growth, Issa said.